 What is the Friend Function in C++?

 The friend function in C++ is defined outside the scope of the class.
-It has the authority to access all protected members and private members of the class.
+It has the authority to access all protected and private class members.
 Friends are not member functions, but the prototypes for friend functions appear in the class function only.
-It covers class template, class, function template, function, and member functions, in which the entire members of the class are friends.
+It covers class templates, class, function templates, function, and member functions, in which all class members are friends.

 Want a Top Software Development Job?
 Start Here!